mingshengzhangp4/variant_warehouse/README.md

 Currently in the process of being revamped.

 ## AMI
-A slightly older version of this is packaged into the Bioinformatics AMI.
+Some older VCF examples are shown in the Bioinformatics AMI.
 Instructions for that are here: http://www.paradigm4.com/try_scidb/

-# gvcf: Tools for loading and processing gvcf files
+## gvcf: Tools for loading and processing gvcf files
 Work in progress